postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 1. Select **APIs** in the sidebar, then select **Import**.
 1. Select **Folder**, then select a local folder with your API files.
 1. In the **Import Entities** tab, select the files you want to import for the API definition.
+1. Under each file, select **Generate collection from this API** or specify advanced options, if needed.
 1. Select **Import** to bring your API definition into Postman.

 To learn more about working with multi-file API definitions, see [Editing an API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#working-with-multi-file-api-definitions).